clowdr-app/clowdr/README.md

 If you alter environment config, Docker Compose config, etc., then all tasks must be restarted.
 Tasks can be killed in VSCode using Ctrl+C or by closing the terminal window they are running in.
 To kill Docker containers, you will need to manually terminate the container (e.g. by pressing the stop button in Docker Desktop)

+## Create a Conference
+Once you log in on Clowdr, you will need a demo code to create a conference.
+Go to data manager/conference/DemoCode on your Hasura console.
+On the Insert Row tab, set id to be default and click on Save.
+You will see a demo code is generated.
+Now use that to create a conference.

+After creating and configuring the conference, click on the setting icon on the left.
+You will see a yellow button with a lock icon, click on that and create a Permission Set as Organiser.

 ## Formatting

 This repository uses Prettier for auto-formatting and checks for both pushes and